https://www.iowaheritage.org/search/index/page/2?query=Ruth+Suckow

 http://en.wikipedia.org/wiki/Ferner_Nuhn

-We have replicated the Wikipedia entry on our site--on the page about Ferner.
+We replicated the Wikipedia entry on our site--on the page about Ferner.
 Written by webmaster Cherie Dargan, it draws from the hard work of several writers and historians in our group from the past, including Dorothy Grant.

 In addition, the Ruth Suckow website may look the same, but we were approved for Google Apps for Non-Profits in 2013, which gives us a larger web space.